zlatozar/study-paip/ch11/Readme.md

 terms.
 Unification is basically an attempt to _match_ two terms, by instantiating the variables contained in the terms. _Thus, substitution plays a central role in the process._
 A _substitution_ is a set of mappings from variables to terms.

+**Tip:** Unification also serves as the parameter passing mechanism, and provides a constructor and
+     selector of data structures.

+If two variables unify with each other, then they _co-refer_: that is, the both refer to the same term.
+The anonymous variable will unify with any term, and does not co-refer with any term.

+##### Execution model

+Given a program consisting of clauses, the way to use the program is to pose _queries_ about it.

+- When Prolog seeks to resolve a query or condition of a rule, it searches that data base of facts and rules from top to bottom for either a fact relation of the conclusion relation of a rule that will unify with the query of condition relation.

+- A basic computational mechanism in Prolog is _relational resolution_.
+A query or condition relation and a conclusion relation _resolve_ if the have the same relation name, the same relation arity, and their terms in each respective component position unify.

 #### Backtracking